 These fields are used by Busses farm to graze their small herd of beef cattle.
 The herd includes two ponies and a ram, who thinks he is a cow.
 You can get a view of Standen beyond the treetops.

-Should you want to take a break, turn instead to your right and, after 100 yards, the Standen picnic area offers an enchanting spot to enjoy your refreshments.
-You can also return to the car park along this track if you wish.
-From the left turn mentioned above, follow the track round a right hand bend and continue right in front of a large pond, sometimes dried up (fingerpost sign to Hollybush Wood) and through a gate.
+Follow the track round a right hand bend and continue right in front of a large pond, sometimes dried up (fingerpost sign to Hollybush Wood) and through a gate.
 Turn left down the edge of the field to reach a gate as you enter Hollybush Wood.

 Hollybush wood in an ancient ghyll woodland, a relic of "Holmwood" one of Sussex ancient forests.
 Due to its steep sided streams (ghylls) machinery has never been able to work the timber so it remains undisturbed.
 On one edge of the wood an area used by Romans for iron smelting has been found.
 Today the wood is managed by coppicing to assist ecological bio-diversity.

 Turn left onto the path and follow it until you go through a gate into the open field.
 Take in the fine view left towards the reservoir and beyond before turning right along the field edge and up the hill.
-Go through a metal kissing gate and follow the pat, between a hedge and wire fencing, beside the field.
+Go through a metal kissing gate and follow the path, between a hedge and wire fencing, beside the field.
 At the end of the path turn right on the drive to return to Standen house and car park.